adhuham/slime-slim-skeleton/README.md

+> :warning: This project is in alpha stage

 # Slimey
 Slimey is a Slim 4 Skeleton that uses Slim PSR-7 implementation, PHP-DI container and Twig template engine.
 Slimey is more than just a Slim skeleton: it's a teeny tiny framework built on top of the Slim framework.